LLG00/bioinfo-scripts/exchange-2024/pep2cds/README_pep2cds.md

 ---

-## Author
+## Acknowledgments

-Luiza Lima Galli
-Academic exchange — Technische Universität Braunschweig, 2024
-Note: Some parts of this script were developed with the help of AI tools (e.g., ChatGPT), and were reviewed and tested by the author.
+- Some parts of this script were developed with support from AI tools (e.g., ChatGPT) and reviewed/tested by the author.

----

 ## License

-MIT © Luiza Lima Galli
+- MIT License.
+- You are free to use, modify, and distribute.
+- If you use this tool in your work, please cite the author (not obligatory, but appreciated).